npghub/telerik-fp/README.md

 Linting is done with pylint version 2.11.1 as later versions give errors.
 Unit testing is done with doctest.

-Security testing is performed using Sonarcloud and Snyk.
+Quality and security testing is performed using Sonarcloud and Snyk.

 Built and uploaded image can be tested with: